Concussion is a mild type of brain injury, but it should be taken seriously.

 Your health care provider will ask about your injury and examine you.
 You may also receive the following tests:

-If your symptoms continue beyond the usual recovery period of four to five weeks, you may benefit from further testing.
 The following evaluations can help identify problems so they may be addressed through treatment.

 In most cases, patients should stay home and rest for two or three days after a concussion, then gradually increase their activity level over the next few weeks.
 Certain symptoms — such as dizziness, vision problems, and headache — may require a longer rest period.